Last updated: May 29, 2026

 Transportation and local errands

 What it helps with: Transportation help may include rides to medical visits, senior centers, meal sites, grocery stores, or local services.
-Options vary a lot by county.
+Options vary by county and city.

 Reality check: Many ride programs require advance notice.
 Call as soon as you have the appointment time, address, and provider name.